fauna/fauna-js/README.md

 ## Export your secret as an environment variable

-Rather than hard coding your secret into your code, the driver can load your secret automaticaly from a FAUNA_SECRET evironment variable.
+Rather than hard coding your secret into your code, the driver can load your secret automatically from a FAUNA_SECRET environment variable.
 Open a terminal and execute the following command:

 `export FAUNA_SECRET=your-secret`